 Here are our top 5 reasons to float when you’re pregnant:

 Pregnancy can be very stressful, especially if you’re particularly worried about giving birth.
-Time in a float tank promotes the feel-good neurotransmitters, dopamine and endorphins, and helps reduce the release of stress hormones into the body.
+Time in a float tank promotes the feel-good neurotransmitters, natural hormones that run through our bodies and helps reduce the release of stress hormones into the body.
 An hour floating brings on a sense of calm and serenity, washing away your worries and clearing the clutter from your mind.

 Floating allows you to disconnect from your everyday worries, and when your mind slows and becomes clearer, you can simply enjoy the quiet time alone in the float tank with your child.